Knuxfan24/KnuxLib/README.md

 This repository also uses various other libraries as part of it, included as either a Nuget Package or a Git Submodule.
 These projects are:

+- [libHSON-cssharp](https://github.com/hedge-dev/libHSON-csharp) - Used for a few HSON related functions (that are more for my own benefit as of writing).

+- [HedgeLib](https://github.com/Radfordhound/HedgeLib/tree/master) - Used for its BINAV2 Reader and Writer.

 - [Marathon](https://github.com/Big-Endian-32/Marathon) - Used for its BinaryReader and Writer.

-- [HedgeLib](https://github.com/Radfordhound/HedgeLib/tree/master) - Used for its BINAV2 Reader and Writer.

 - [prs.net](https://github.com/FraGag/prs.net) - Used for decompressing/recompressing data in Sonic Storybook Engine ONE Archives.